jkarakas/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline

+In this project using two datasets of disstress mesages from three different channels and their response categories (36) and a data, NLP / Machinne learning pipeline we build an optimized classifier to predict in which response category is the message likelier to belong reducing the potential reaction time of

+## Description

 The project consists of the following parts:

 - **The ETL pipeline in the `/data` directory, which:**